lindgr3n/heroes-of-vue/docs/tutorial/README.md

 This is a very basic search functionality but it works :)

 Next we create a search component.

-Start with the base
+Start with the base.

 ```js
 Vue.component('vue-hero-search', {